 Delaware does not have a February bar exam.
 South Dakota’s passage rate is unavailable.

 Maine’s Annual Overall Pass Rates from 2013 through 2018 (and 2/19):

-Related Post: Bar Passage Craters – Too Many Law Schools.
+Related Articles: Bar Passage Craters – Too Many Law Schools.

 *Delaware does not administer a February bar exam.
 I have the numbers for all but 1 of the remaining 49 states.
 I am unable to get the numbers for South Dakota because they are highly secretive.
 However, Maine is clearly in last place.